 As a Clearwater personal injury attorney, I have seen a large growth in the number of surgeons in Pinellas, Manatee, Pasco, and Hillsborough County who offer laser spine surgery and market attorneys and other physicians for clients/patients who have suffered back or neck injuries in the past five years.

 For more information on the Bloomberg article or on how automobile insurance carriers perceive laser spine surgery, please contact me at: [email protected]

 – Matthew A. Dolman, Esq.

-For more information on Dolman Law Group Accident Injury Lawyers, PA and how we can assist you, please contact our firm at: 727-451-6900 or email me at: [email protected]
+For more information on Dolman Law Group Accident Injury Lawyers, PA, and how we can assist you, please contact our firm by phone at 727-451-6900 or via our contact form online.